 Aim for a strike in the New Year when you take your family bowling at the Brooklyn Bowl in the heart of trendy Williamsburg.
-On January 1st from 11am-8pm, Brooklyn Bowl hosts their annual Family Bowling event, where kids and their parents can compete in a family friendly bowling game as they chow down on the cuisine from Blue Ribbon.
+On January 1st from 12 p.m.-8 p.m., Brooklyn Bowl hosts their annual Family Bowling event, where kids and their parents can compete in a family friendly bowling game as they chow down on food from the brunch menu.

 What a wonderful way to start the New Year!
 Have a stroll across the Brooklyn Bridge.
 Be forewarned, it can get crowded!
 Stop and take pictures of the view as you welcome this New Year.
 Depending on which side you end your trip, enjoy brunch in Dumbo or walk to Chinatown and start the New Year with Dim Sum.

 The morning after the night before!
 You can stand in line at your favorite brunch place, or make a reservation in advance!
 Here are some good bets for last minute brunch rezzies for New Year's Day in Brooklyn.
-A few great bunch spots include Fonda in Park Slope, where you can dine on Mexican brunch classics or head to Prime Meats for Biscuits and Gravy and other comfort food in Carroll Gardens for your first brunch of the New Year.
+One great brunch spot is Fonda in Park Slope, where you can dine on Mexican brunch classics.

 See the Animals at the Zoo

 The Prospect Park Zoo is open on New Year's Day and there's a special reason to visit.
-This past November, a baby red panda was born and you must visit the zoo to check out this cute cub.
-Start the year strolling through this zoo, which is open daily from 10am-4:30pm.
+November 2017, a baby red panda was born and you must visit the zoo to check out the cute animals.
+Start the year strolling through this zoo, which is open daily from 10 a.m. - 4:30 p.m.